Existing Methods for Protein Stabilization

 - Bentonite is hydrated overnight prior to use.

 - The bentonite is manually added to the wine tank and allowed to settle for days or even sometimes weeks prior to filtration.

 - Although the reaction time is almost instantaneous, the settling time generally improves downstream filterability and is a requirement for some membrane filtration systems.

 - Depending on the type of bentonite, the lees volume after treatment can range from 2 to 10% leading to high waste volumes or the necessity to implement further techniques to recover more wine.

-Please see below for Pall’s innovative Oenofine XL Filtration System that allows effective and cost efficient removal of wine haze.
+Please see below for Pall’s innovative Oenofine XL wine protein stabilization and clarification system that allows effective and cost efficient removal of wine haze.